Why the University of Sydney

 A rich and vibrant student life

 With hundreds of clubs and societies, cafes, bars, bands, theatre productions, sports, three sporting complexes, and Australia’s oldest student newspaper, Honi Soit, you will be a part of Australia’s most vibrant and active student community.
+Visit our Student life website to find out what it’s really like to be a student here at Sydney.

 We create leaders